General Information On Coronavirus (COVID-19)

 Each UK Government has written guidance which says that face coverings could be useful if you are in a small space and social distancing is not possible, such as on public transport or in shops.

 What varies is how strongly they recommend you wear one in these circumstances:

-- In England, face coverings are now compulsory for most people on public transport and within hospitals and medical settings.
-From24 July, face coverings will also be compulsory if you go into shops.
+- In England, face coverings are now compulsory for most people on public transport and within hospitals and medical settings. face coverings are compulsory if you go into shops.
 There are however exemptions even where they are mandatory, and the UK has provided guidance on the criteria for exemptions.
 The Government also says that in other small spaces where social distancing isn't possible, anyone who can wear one should do so.

 - In Scotland,face coverings are compulsory for most people on public transport and in shops.They are not compulsory for anyone with a condition that makes it hard to wearone, or for people with breathing difficulties.
 Children under five are also exempt.
 Face coverings are also strongly recommended in other enclosed public spaces.

 - In Northern Ireland, the Government says people should think about using face coverings in enclosed spaces where they can't social distance.
 Almost everyone aged 13 or over has to wear a face covering on public transport.
 You don't have to comply if your condition means that you can't wear a face covering or take it on and off – or if doing so would cause you severe distress.
 You don't need a letter from the doctor to prove this.
 If you are asked about it you only have to explain that you can't wear one because you are exempt.
 The guidance reminds people that someone's reasons for not wearing a face covering might not always be visible.